Ostoic/RaidBrowser/README.md

 # Todo
 - Detect the highest-achieved achievement for the given raid and link it for the associated join message to send to the raid host.
+- Further improve pattern matching for better detection of LFM messages.
 - Suggestions??
 Open up an issue!

 # Remark